oneapi-src/level-zero-spec/scripts/core/PROG.rst

 - `0.0`: only device 0, sub-device 0 is reported as device 0
 - `1.1, 1.2`: only device 1 is reported as device 0; with its sub-devices 1 and 2 reported as sub-devices 0 and 1, respectively
 - `0.2, 1.3, 1.0, 0.3`: both device 0 and 1 are reported; device 0 reports sub-devices 2 and 3 as sub-devices 0 and 1, respectively; device 1 reports sub-devices 0 and 3 as sub-devices 0 and 1, respectively; the order is unchanged.

+%if ver >= 1.7:
+The following examples show the use of different values in the ${X}_AFFINITY_MASK when setting ${X}_FLAT_DEVICE_HIERARCHY to 1, in the same system with two devices and four sub-devices.

+- `0, 1, 2, 4`: all sub-devices are reported by ${x}DeviceGet (same as default)
+- `0`: only sub-device 0 in the first device is reported
+- `1`: only sub-device 0 in the first device is reported
+- `0.0`: is not valid, as with ${X}_FLAT_DEVICE_HIERARCHY set to 1, the device handles reported by ${x}DeviceGet sit at the bottom of the hierarchy and do not contain further sub-devices.
+%endif

 Sub-Device Support
 ------------------